 3 CSL Behring collaboration

-On June 24, 2020 (the "Signing Date"), uniQure biopharma B.V., a wholly owned subsidiary of the Company entered into a commercialization and license agreement (the "CSL Behring Agreement") with CSL Behring LLC ("CSL Behring"), pursuant to which CSL Behring received exclusive global rights to HEMGENIX® (the "Product").

-The transaction became fully effective on May 6, 2021 ("Closing").
+On June 24, 2020, uniQure biopharma B.V. entered into the CSL Behring Agreement with CSL Behring, pursuant to which CSL Behring received exclusive global rights to HEMGENIX®.
+The transaction became fully effective on May 6, 2021.